boomcamp/PHP-utils/README.md

 ### Proceedures on how to use the utils

 1.)
-To start server update `instal.sh` with your github `username` and `password` then activate virtual environment by typing:
+To start update `instal.sh` with your github `username` and `password` then activate virtual environment by typing:

 ```
 $jino@mentor ~/utils $  ./install.sh